 When you are using Textpattern for logging (see above), you can set how long (in days) those logs should be kept.
 ‘7’ will keep the logs available for seven days.

 This is a global setting for whether or not you want to allow your articles to accept comments.
-This setting can be overridden on an article-by-article basis in the Write administration panel as you write new articles.
+Effectively turns of all comment-related functionality within the website and administration panels.

 The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the Images administration panel.
 By default this is